 – Tap on the empty chip icon to know where to find it.
 You will get a list of locations under “How to Obtain”.

 So if you need Empathy chips to evolve Artem, follow the above steps.
-These chips can be obtained by clearing study levels, exchanging friendship badges and from temple of trials.
+These chips can be obtained by clearing study levels, exchanging friendship badges, and from the temple of trials.
 You don’t have to search for them: Just tap on a location under “How to Obtain”.
 If you can’t reach that location, it’s because it’s locked and you will need to complete a level to unlock it.

 Upgrade a Card: Do this to raise its stars and increase power.
-Open a card and tap on the “+” symbol next to stars.
+Open a card and tap on the “+” symbol next to the stars.
 You will need a certain amount of fragments and a card upgrade material to level up.
 Fragments can be extracted from duplicate cards.

 To know where to find fragments and upgrade materials, tap on their icons on the upgrade page.
-This page appears when you tap on the “+” sign next to 5 stars in the card info page.
+This page appears when you tap on the “+” sign next to 5 stars on the card info page.